sunfishcode/basic-text/docs/BasicText.md

 A buffered stream is in Basic Text form iff:
  - the stream is in Basic Text form, and
- - a flush of the buffer fails if the data up to that point is not a string in Basic Text form.
+ - substrings of the string separated by buffer flushes are all in Basic Text form.

 [Tables]: #tables
 [non-starter]: https://unicode.org/reports/tr15/#Description_Norm